flux-iac/tofu-controller/docs/use-tf-controller/flux-receiver-and-alert.md

 # Integrate with Flux Receivers and Alerts

-These docs show how to customize your Flux installation so that Flux API resources like `Receivers` and `Alerts` can be used with third-party custom resource definitions such as the `Terraform` API CRD.
+You can customize your Flux installation to use Flux API resources like `Receivers` and `Alerts` with third-party custom resource definitions such as the `Terraform` API CRD.

-You will need to add a patch to the `kustomization.yaml` in your Flux cluster installation's bootstrap manifests, find it under the `flux-system` directory.
+You will need to add a patch to the `kustomization.yaml` in your Flux cluster installation's bootstrap manifests.
+Find it under the `flux-system` directory.

 <!-- <a id="enable-notifications-for-third-party-controllers">&nbsp;</a> -->
-### Enable notifications for third party controllers
+### Enable Notifications for Third-Party Controllers

 Enable notifications for 3rd party Flux controllers such as [tf-controller](https://github.com/weaveworks/tf-controller):